realm/SwiftLint/README.md

 invocation.
 File inclusions and exclusions can be configured in the [`.swiftlint.yml` configuration](#configuration).

-> [!IMPORTANT]
-> Based upon the installation method used, the shell command syntax in the
-> Run Script Build Phase may be different or additional configuration could
-> be required.
-Refer to the [installation](#installation) instructions for
-> more information.

 To do this, add a custom script to a `Run Script` phase of the `Build Phases` of the primary app target, after the `Compile Sources` phase.
 Use the following script implementation: